What On Earth?

 As people send me reports of the latest crop circles, I’ve been trying to sort out my thoughts in order to respond.
 Truth be told, I’ve stopped paying attention.
 However, that doesn’t mean I’ve joined the disbeliever camp.

 What I see now, that’s no different from what I saw when I was deeply involved, is that something inexplicable is going on.
 The mystery is the core.
 You can’t get behind it to dispel it.
-There are things that occur in the formations which within our terrestrial parameters cannot be.
+There are things that occur in the formations which, within our terrestrial parameters, cannot be.
 Like biological changes to plants and chemical changes to soil.
 Like plants bending when they should be breaking.
-Like electrical devises going haywire.
+Like electrical devices going haywire.

-The ugliness that prevails now in the relations among the relatively small cadre of people who are the bedrock of the croppie world killed the enthusiasm.
+There is an ugliness that prevails now in the relations among the cadre of people who are the bedrock of the crop circle world.
+The hoaxers became its terrorists and a war-like atmosphere now prevails.
+Also, a dog-eat-dog competitiveness for customers developed — for photographs, books and events — that also killed the enthusiasm.
 The reality bubble of a glorious adventure into the mysteriousness of this awesome universe burst.
 Its center could not hold.
-The world of magical reality depended on the players being in its thrall and then it was a very good time.
-But it is gasping now, too far gone to be revived.
-The strands that wove it are separated, scattered everywhere.
+The world of magical reality depended on the players being in its thrall, but it is gasping now, too far gone to be revived.
 There is no one to turn to for guidance or advice.
 In the fog of skepticism that has descended, no clarity about distinguishing the inexplicable from the human-made exists.
 No good-will flows.
+And, in this negative energy, I believe the real phenomenon has flown the coop.
+As my movie tells the tale, since the first evidence of circle activity, in 1678, there have been repeat flurries every hundred years which came and quickly went without mass recognition.
+This time around, the circles got mass attention and became the elaborated phenomenon we were treated to.
+In a pearls-before-swine reality where they have not been accepted and appreciated for their awesomeness, I think they have left again.

 Humanity has advanced in major leaps by overcoming catastrophes.
 But, by our shared excitation and by a humility we would have experienced as we engaged with a higher order of reality than the rapacious one we are in, the circles offered a gentler way.
-All we can do now is pray for something else to come along that is so beautiful and so inspirational that it captures our fancy to lift us out of a deadening sadness of egos and superficiality before something so horrible happens that progress comes from having to reconfigure our world — or worse, where our capacity for destruction descends us into an abyss from which we cannot emerge.
+What I do now is pray for something else to come along that is so beautiful and so inspirational that it captures our fancy to lift us out of a deadening sadness of egos and superficiality before something so horrible happens that progress comes from having to reconfigure our world — or, worse, where our capacity for destruction leads us into an abyss from which we cannot emerge.

-For a sense of how it used to be, my documentary, What on Earth?, that got a good review in The New York Times, streams for $2 on Vimeo: www.cropcirclemovie.com
+For a sense of how it used to be, my documentary, What on Earth?, that got a good review in The New York Times, streams free if you you have Amazon Prime or it streams for $2 on Vimeo.
+For more of my crop circle goodies: www.cropcirclemovie.com.

 CROP CIRCLES: The Bones of God, by Michael Glickman, is my favorite book.
 Michael, who’s in my movie, did brilliant, seminal work on the circles, and he takes you into his discoveries in a way that will fascinate you.
 This is the post I did in 2010 when the book came out.